AlvarBer/Persimmon/docs/src/implementation.md

 How does it actually work?
 --------------------------
-A graph is drawn on screen using the provided blocks and their respective connections (called pins).
+A graph is drawn on screen using the provided blocks (Blocks can be either functions or I/O blocks) and their respective connections (called pins).
 Pins on the left side of a block are called input pins and each must come from a single output pin.
 Pins on the right side are called output pins and one can be connected to multiple input pins.

 <!-- Talk about compilation, topological sort and abstract syntax tree. -->
 Then when the user press play this graph is sent to the backend,